Xilinx/xup_vitis_network_example/README.md

 If you are interested in a NIC design, please check out [OpenNIC Platform](https://github.com/Xilinx/open-nic)

-VNx was originally developed within [Xilinx University Program](https://www.xilinx.com/support/university.html) to support compute application that need to scale out.
+VNx was originally developed within [Xilinx University Program](https://www.xilinx.com/support/university.html) to support compute intensive applications that need to scale out.
 It has now been open sourced by Xilinx as a community resource.
 VNx is not a **Xilinx product** and so does not have formal Xilinx support in place, [GitHub issues](https://github.com/Xilinx/xup_vitis_network_example/issues) is the best place to request support.

 ## Licenses